susan-gautam/N8N_Templates/Automatic_ Web_scraper/Readme.md

 # Web Scraper to Google Sheets: n8n Workflow

-This n8n workflow scrapes quotes, authors, and tags from a website and automatically appends or updates the data in a Google Sheet.
+This n8n workflow scrapes from simple websites (non-js heavy) and automatically appends or updates the data in a Google Sheet.

 ## Overview